-An External Sustainability Board (ESB), composed of academic experts, advises the Corporate Sustainability Department on the development of KBC policies.
+An External Sustainability Board advises the Corporate Sustainability Division on KBC sustainability policies and strategy.

-An SRI Advisory Board, also composed of academic experts, acts as an independent body regarding SRI funds.
-The Board oversees the screening of the socially responsible nature of SRI funds offered by KBC Asset Management.
+An SRI Advisory Board acts as an independent body for the SRI funds and oversees screening of the socially responsible character of the SRI funds offered by KBC Asset Management.